github-winterfest-2023/.github/README.md

 ![An illustration showing a winter-themed logo which reads "Winterfest 2023!!" in stylised letters.
 A snow showel is on the left and a snowman with dark hat is on the right.
 The GitHub logo Invertocat is present on the top.](https://github.com/github-winterfest-2023/.github/assets/301795/26a56ea9-0708-45e5-bd97-0bafa94f4425)

-# Welcome at GitHub Winterfest 2023
+# Welcome to GitHub Winterfest 2023

 We are delighted to invite you to GitHub Winterfest 2023, where we will present three exciting projects: